getgauge/docs.gauge.org/execution.rst

 Verbose reporting
 -----------------

-By default, ``gauge`` reports at the specification level when executing tests.
-Enable verbose step-level reporting by using the ``--verbose`` flag.
-For example,
+By default, Gauge generates reports at the specification level when executing tests.
+To ease debugging, reports can also be generated at a step level by using the ``--verbose`` flag.
+These reports are generated on the console.

+Use the following command to generate reports at the step level:

 .. code-block:: console

-    gauge run --verbose specs/
+    gauge run --verbose specs

 .. _table_driven_execution:

 Data driven execution
 ---------------------
--  A *data table* is defined in markdown table format in the beginning of the spec before any steps.
+A data table is defined in Markdown table format at the beginning of the spec prior to steps.
--  The data table should have a header row and one or more data rows
+The data table should have a header row and one or more data rows.
--  The header names from the table can be used in the steps within angular brackets ``< >`` to refer a particular column from the data table as a parameter.
+The header names from the table can be used in the steps within angular brackets ``< >`` to refer to a particular column from the data table as a parameter.

--  On execution each scenario will be executed for every data row from the table.
+When a spec is run, each scenario is executed for every data row of the table.
--  Table can be easily created in IDE using template ``table:<no of columns>``, and hit ``Tab``.
--  Table parameters are written in Multi-markdown table formats.
+Table parameters are written in Multi-Markdown table formats.

-For example,
+Example
+^^^^^^^
+In the following specification ``hello.spec``, the data table is defined at the beginning of the spec.
+The step uses the ``name`` column from the data table as a dynamic parameter.
+When the spec is run, ``Scenario`` and ``Second Scenario`` are executed first for the first row values ``1``, ``vishnu`` followed by the second and third row values from the table.

 .. code-block:: gauge
     :linenos: